arsalan-menhaj/ChattyApp/README.md

 ChattyApp
 =====================

 A single-page real-time chat application made using React, Babbel and Webpack, connecting to a WebSocket Server.

-Features the ability to include images within messages.
+Features:
+- Each user is given a unique identifying color
+- Links to images can be included in a message, which will display the image within the message

 ### Usage